 Like our charter organization, we are committed to making a difference in the Hurst-Euless-Bedford community.
 Scouts often participate in community service activities such as volunteering time, collecting personal care items and participating in Scouting for Food, an annual Boy Scouts of America sponsored program to collect food for the hungry.

 Is Scouting educational?
 You bet it is.
 Scouts have many opportunities to learn skills of leadership, of the outdoors, and of life.
 Each Scout decides what they will learn and how quickly they will do it.
 As a Scout progresses, the value of their achievements will be reinforced through recognition, advancement in Scouting’s ranks, positions of leadership in the troop, and accomplishments during outdoor adventures.

-The Boy Scouts of America uses eight fundamental methods to meet a Scout’s hope for fun and adventure, and to achieve Scouting’s aims of encouraging character development, citizenship, and mental and physical fitness.
+Scouts BSA uses eight fundamental methods to meet a Scout’s hope for fun and adventure, and to achieve Scouting’s aims of encouraging character development, citizenship, and mental and physical fitness.
 A Scout troop functions best when all eight methods are employed.

 - Patrol Method

 - Association with Adults